maitybiky/git_Quick_push/README.md

 # gytfast

-A  npm module for automating Git directory tracking, committing changes, and pushing to your remote repository with a single, simple command
+A  npm module for automating Git directory tracking, committing changes, and pushing to your remote repository with a single, command

+basically git add ,commit push in one go

 ## Installation